-Carnarvon, along with its Joint Venture partner Quadrant Energy, acquired approximately 1,100 km of modern 3D seismic data and 407 km of additional 2D seismic data to better understand the sub-surface.
+Carnarvon was initially drawn to the area after realising the significance of the Phoenix-1 and 2 gas discoveries in the early 1980's.
+Following the award of the exploration permits, Carnarvon, along with its Joint Venture partner, acquired approximately 1,100 km2 of modern 3D seismic data and 407 km of additional 2D seismic data to better understand the sub-surface opportunity.
 Interpretation of this data, together with extensive geological studies, confirmed two significant prospects in Roc and Phoenix South.

-The Phoenix South-1 well was drilled in 2014 and discovered light oil while the Roc-1 well was drilled in 2015 and discovered a condensate rich gas.
-On the basis of these discoveries the Joint Venture significantly expanded the seismic data coverage with the acquisition of an additional 10,000 km of high quality 3D data and 10,000 km of new 2D data.
-A number of leads and prospects have emerged after interpretation of this new technical work, as outlined below.
+The Phoenix South-1 well was drilled in 2014 which encountered light oil.
+This discovery was followed by the Roc-1 and Roc-2 wells which discovered condensate rich gas.
+Additionally, the Roc-2 well was able to perform a successful flow test, confirming the quality of the reservoir, in particular within the Caley interval.

+On the basis of these discoveries the Joint Venture significantly expanded the seismic data coverage with the acquisition of an additional 10,000 km2 of high quality 3D data and 10,000 km of new 2D data.
+A number of new leads and prospects emerged after the interpretation, with the Dorado prospect being the standout target following the successes in the Roc wells.